labstructbioinf/pLM-BLAST/README.md

 * 26/09/2023 improved adaptive batching strategy for `-bs 0` option, batch size is now divisible by 4 for better performance and `-res_per_batch` options have been added.
 * 9/10/2023 added support for `hdf5` files for embedding generation, soon we will add support for `run_plmblast.py` script.
 * 9/10/2023 added multi-processing feature to embedding generation, `-nproc X` options will now spawn `X` independent processes.
 * 27/10/2023 added `examples` directory with end to end usages
+* 26/11/2023 added parallelism to cosine prescreening - which gives huge performence boost especially for multiple query sequences
+* 05/12/2023 added signal enhancement "*Embedding-based alignment: combining protein language models and alignment approaches to detect structural similarities in the twilight-zone*": https://www.biorxiv.org/content/10.1101/2022.12.13.520313v2